tanle8/ai-explained-vit-from-scratch/README.md

 python train.py --exp-name vit-with-10-epochs --epochs 10 --batch-size 32
 ```

-The model was trained on the `CIFAR-10` dataset for `100` epochs with a batch size of `256`.
+The model was trained on the `CIFAR-10` dataset for `67` epochs (hit early stopping) with a batch size of `256` on an apple silicon (M1 pro) (Achieving the similar result when training on Google Colab with CUDA).
 The learning rate was set to `0.01` and no learning rate schedule was used.
 The model config was used to train the model:

 ```python
 config = {